luukvbaal/statuscol.nvim/README.md

-    -- at least one of "name", "text", and "namespace" is required -- legacy signs are matched against the defined sign name e.g. "DapBreakpoint" -- extmark signs can be matched against either the namespace or the sign text itself name = { ".*" },     -- table of lua patterns to match the legacy sign name against text = { ".*" },     -- table of lua patterns to match the extmark sign text against namespace = { ".*" },-- table of lua patterns to match the extmark sign namespace against -- below values list the default when omitted: maxwidth = 1,        -- maximum number of signs that will be displayed in this segment colwidth = 2,        -- number of display cells per sign in this segment
+    -- at least one of "name", "text", and "namespace" is required -- legacy signs are matched against the defined sign name e.g. "DapBreakpoint" -- extmark signs can be matched against either the namespace or the sign text itself name = { ".*" },     -- table of Lua patterns to match the legacy sign name against text = { ".*" },     -- table of Lua patterns to match the extmark sign text against namespace = { ".*" },-- table of Lua patterns to match the extmark sign namespace against -- below values list the default when omitted: maxwidth = 1,        -- maximum number of signs that will be displayed in this segment colwidth = 2,        -- number of display cells per sign in this segment